 Breaststroke Arm Pull Dryland Exercise

-The breaststroke arm pull should first be practiced on land.
-Imagine a cauldron at chest height.
-Extend your arms as if your hands are touching the far edge.
-Then, move your fingertips synchronously along the cauldron towards your body.
-The elbows should slightly move outward but remain as stationary as possible.
-The palms should always face backward.
-Once the hands meet near the chest, quickly extend them forward again.
-Hold this position for at least two seconds before starting the next arm pull.
+Practice the breaststroke arm pull on land first.
+Imagine a cauldron at chest height: extend the arms as if touching its far edge, then move the fingertips synchronously along the cauldron toward the body.
+The elbows may move slightly outward but stay as stationary as possible, palms always facing backward.
+When the hands meet near the chest, quickly extend them forward and hold for at least two seconds before the next pull.

 The